contactandyc/another-c-library/website/ebook/ac-allocator/index.md

 Additional documentation for [malloc,calloc,realloc,free](https://linux.die.net/man/3/malloc) and [strdup](https://linux.die.net/man/3/strdup) exists.

 Memory allocated using one of the ac\_ methods above, it must later be freed using ac\_free.
 I did alter the prototype for calloc to accept a single parameter instead of 2.
 I believe this makes application code more readable.

+All of the example code is found in examples/ac_allocator.

 ## ac_malloc
 ```c